harrysokool/MyFriends/PROJECT_LOG.md

 - Root folders
 - Nested subfolders
+- Folder rename and delete
+- Duplicate folder-name prevention within the same parent folder
 - Contacts within folders
-- Folder rename and delete
-- Contact edit and delete
+- Contact create, edit, move, and delete
 - Favorites smart folder
 - Global search across the full hierarchy
-- Contact detail navigation
+- Rich contact detail screens
 - Phone and Instagram actions
 - Interaction tracking
-- SwiftData-backed persistence for all implemented data
+- SwiftData-backed local persistence
-- Native empty states and sectioned list presentation

-The app is now both more feature-complete and more maintainable than the initial implementation.
+- App icon and real-device validation

+The project has moved beyond an early prototype and now functions as a portfolio-quality MVP.

 ---

-## 7. Remaining High-Value Cleanup Areas

-Based on the latest maintainability review, the next important cleanup opportunities are:

-1. Reduce the remaining coordinator weight inside `FolderDetailView`
-2. Improve model and file organization, especially around `Item.swift`
-3. Add stronger user-facing error handling instead of `print(...)`-only failures

-These are important because they will affect future feature work more than UI polish tasks.

----

-## 8. Implementation Notes
+## 7. Current Architecture Notes

 - `Folder` uses a self-referential SwiftData relationship for nested hierarchy
 - `FriendContact` belongs to a single folder
 - Favorites are implemented as a smart-folder pattern, not a stored folder record
 - Search is centralized through `SearchService`
-- Contact form state and validation are centralized through `ContactFormView` and `ContactFormState`
+- Contact form state and validation are handled through `ContactFormView` and `ContactFormState`
 - Contact save/update mapping is centralized through `ContactPersistenceService`
-- `ContactDetailView` now handles:
-  - favorite toggling
-  - contact editing
-  - phone action
-  - Instagram action
-  - interaction logging
+- `FolderDetailView` has been partially modularized into smaller reusable components

 ---

+## 8. Remaining High-Value Next Steps

+The next meaningful improvements are:

+1. Add stronger user-facing error handling instead of `print(...)`-only failures
+2. Add tests for search, folder validation, and contact persistence logic
+3. Continue reducing coordinator weight in the largest SwiftUI views
+4. Add confirmation flows for destructive actions where helpful

+These are higher-value next steps than large architecture changes at the current project size.

+---

 ## 9. Verification

 - Changes have been repeatedly verified with `xcodebuild`
-- The current project compiles successfully for the iOS simulator build target
+- The app currently compiles successfully for the iOS simulator target
+- Real-device testing has also been completed
-- Recent verified areas include:
+- Recently verified areas include:
-  - search refactor
+  - favorites
-  - reusable contact form refactor
-  - folder detail view component split
-  - shared contact persistence logic
   - interaction tracking
+  - contact move flow
+  - model/file refactor
+  - maintainability cleanup
+  - duplicate folder validation
+  - app icon integration

 ---